The people of Preston

 • Public consultation

-That was the situation facing Preston’s Winckley Square Gardens when John Chesworth (Harrison Drury), Mark Clarkson (Eckersley), David Gill (MHA Moore and Smalley), Mick Goode (Croft Goode Architects), Richard McDowell (Napthens) and Simon joined forces to create the Winckley Square Community Interest Company (WSCIC) in 2011.
+Ongoing discussions led to the Winckley Square Community Interest Company (WSCIC) being founded by John Chesworth (Harrison Drury), Mark Clarkson (Eckersley), David Gill (MHA Moore and Smalley), Mick Goode (Croft Goode Architects), Richard McDowell (Napthens) and Simon.

 The co-founders created WSCIC because they passionately felt that Winckley Square and the surrounding district had the potential to be a rich and dynamic visual, cultural and intellectual outdoor experience for the community, Prestonians and visitors alike.